ServerMonkey/cinac/README.md

 * pulseaudio

 Then run the following command and follow the graphical terminal instructions.
-For a quick-start, first time users in a lab environment can just push enter on all questions.
+For a quick-start, first time users can just push enter on all questions.

     $ cinac-init

+If you add or remove packages from the cinac-full list, you need to re-run 'cinac-init' to update the configuration.

 To run 'cinac-init' unattended, export some or all of the following variables before you run 'cinac-init':